jordipons/sklearn-audio-transfer-learning/README.md

 Feel free to modify our scripts, they are meant for that!
 Keep us updated if you break the state-of-the-art ;)

-## I want to build my own classifier!
+## I want to build my own audio classifier

 In the following, we give some tips on how to build another classifier that is not based on the GTZAN dataset.